About the pilot

-Queensland Health is facilitating the delivery of two community pharmacy pilots.
+Queensland Health is facilitating the delivery of the Queensland Community Pharmacy Chronic Conditions Management Pilot.

-The aim of both pilots is to improve access to high-quality primary healthcare services for Queenslanders, particularly for those in regional and rural communities.
+The aim of this pilot is to improve access to high-quality primary healthcare services for Queenslanders, particularly for those in regional and rural communities.

 Pharmacists are highly qualified and trusted members of our healthcare teams.
 Providing pharmacists with additional clinical training and supporting them to practice to their full scope will enable them to further help and support their local communities.